magiblot/tvision/README.md

 * Horizontal and vertical mouse wheel support (`evMouseWheel`), even on DOS.
 * Arbitrary screen size support (with up to 65535 rows or columns).
 * Graceful handling of screen resize events.
-* Support for LF line endings in TVDEMO and TVEDIT.
-TVEDIT preserves the line ending on file save but all newly created files use CRLF by default.
 * Support for `kbCtrlUp` and `kbCtrlDown` key codes (which don't work on 16-bit DOS, don't ask me why).
 They can be used to move windows faster with the keyboard (as `kbCtrlLeft` and `kbCtrlRight` already did).
 * Improved usability of menus: they can be closed by clicking twice on them, even submenus.
 * Improved usability of scrollbars: dragging them also scrolls the page.
 Clicking on an empty area of the scrollbar moves the thumb right under the cursor.
 They are responsive by default to mouse wheel events.
 * Views don't lose their sizes when extremely resized.
+* Support for LF line endings in `tvdemo` and `tvedit`. `tvedit` preserves the line ending on file save but all newly created files use CRLF by default.
-* TVEDIT: drag scroll with middle mouse button.
+* `tvedit`: drag scroll with middle mouse button.
-* TVEDIT: delete whole word with `kbCtrlBack` and `kbCtrlDel` (note to linux users: they might not work on terminal emulators, but they do work on the console).
+* `tvedit`: delete whole word with `kbCtrlBack` and `kbCtrlDel` (note to linux users: they might not work on terminal emulators, but they do work on the console).
-* TVEDIT: smart Home key (toggles between beggining of line and beggining of indentation).
+* `tvedit`: smart Home key (toggles between beginning of line and beginning of indented text).
-* TVDEMO: event viewer applet useful for event debugging.
+* `tvdemo`: event viewer applet useful for event debugging.
-* TVDEMO: option to change the background pattern.
+* `tvdemo`: option to change the background pattern.

 ## Not implemented